Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 ### Parameter: `backupRetentionIntervalInHours`

+Default to 8.
 An integer representing the time (in hours) that each backup is retained.
 Only applies to periodic backup type.

 - Required: No
 - Type: int